December 2020

 I loved how beautifully this girls performed.
 And we wouldn’t have had time to do a photoshoot in the rush and preparation for a show.
 Although definitely not a replacement for a large show, I hope they have a keepsake of something fun that was able to happen despite yet another cancelation due to Covid.

 Are you interested in photography for your ballet school?
-Fill out the form below to get started or ask any questions.
+Contact me to get started or ask any questions.